 What spurred this change?

 The primary reason stated is to increase the speed of service at the point of sale.
-Another reason is that many transactions already qualify for signature exemption under the current small ticket programs, which are typically used for purchases under $50 in the US.
+Whilst this can be achieved via the use of Revel Systems options on the market, another reason is that many transactions already qualify for signature exemption under the current small ticket programs, which are typically used for purchases under $50 in the US.
 Mastercard estimates that ~80% of US transactions already qualify and do not require a signature.

 In addition to speed of service, fraud protection is a key reason for the change.
 Card brands are using this opportunity to pursue modern technologies like tokenization, real-time fraud monitoring, and biometric authentication to reduce fraud.
 The rise of new payment form factors, such as phones and wearables, which offer contactless payment functionality, provide a higher level of security than signature collection and verification.